aroncds/comedy/README.md

-# Comedy (On Development)
+# Comedy

-This project you can make a joke and post in the blockchain and the users can buy and give to you token LGH for joke!
+This project is a kidding, it isn't revolutionary, but is cool, here you can make a joke and post in the blockchain(your joke can't be removed), the users can buy tokens(LGH) and give to you for joke!

 I hope you enjoy! =]